 3. Food:

-Go through your fridge, your freezer, your pantry, and anywhere else you keep food and purge 10 items that are moldy, freezer burned, expired, or anything you know you won’t eat.
+Go through your fridge, your freezer, your pantry, and anywhere else you keep food and toss at least 10 items that are moldy, freezer-burned, expired, or anything you know you won’t eat.

 4. Kitchen:

-While you’re in the kitchen, take a few minutes to purge at least 10 gadgets you no longer need or use, duplicate small appliances you don’t need, anything that’s broken, outgrown kids items like sippy cups, bottles, etc. and anything else you don’t need.
+While you’re in the kitchen, take a few minutes to declutter 10 gadgets you no longer use, duplicate small appliances you don’t need, anything that’s broken, outgrown kids’ items like sippy cups, bottles, etc., and anything else you don’t need.

 5. Paper:

-Yes, I’m only asking you to purge 10 paper items — but feel free to do more if time allows!
+Yes, I’m only asking you to get rid of 10 paper items — you can totally do this!

-Consider recipe cards you no longer need, all those papers plastered on the refrigerator, the piles on your counter and/or desk, all the sticky note reminders around your home, and even your filing cabinet.
+Consider recipe cards you no longer need, all those papers plastered on the refrigerator, the piles on your counter and/or desk, fast food menus, all those sticky note reminders, and your filing cabinet.

-They are all fair game for your miniature paper purge!
+They are all fair game for this mini paper purge!

-NOTE: Here’s how I store and organize all our important paperwork — that might be a good weekend project for you!
+NOTE: Here’s how I store and organize all our important paperwork — it might be a good weekend project for you!

-If you have all of the above, feel free to get “extra credit” by purging at least 10 items from EACH of the different spaces!
+If you have a larger home, you can give yourself “extra credit” by decluttering 10 items from EACH of your storage spaces!

 9. Hobby:

-Purge extra fabric, yarn, photos, scrapbook supplies, tools, baking or cooking gadgets, canning supplies, paint, or any other tchotchkes you don’t need anymore.
+Extra fabric, yarn, photos, scrapbook supplies, tools, sporting goods, baking or cooking gadgets, canning supplies, paint, or any other tchotchkes you don’t need anymore.

 10. Miscellaneous: